goden/spring-boot-starter-kit/maven/README.md

 There are three built-in build lifecycles: `default`, `clean` and `site`.
 The `default` lifecycle handles your project deployment, the `clean` lifecycle handles project cleaning, while the `site` lifecycle handles the creation of your project's site documentation.

 Each of these build lifecycles is defined by a different list of build phases, where in a build phase represents a stage in the lifecycle.
-The below table lists the phases of the lifecycle:
+The below table lists the phases of the `default` lifecycle:

 | Phase    | Description                                                  |
 | -------- | ------------------------------------------------------------ |